khushboo-hub/DigitalMine/README.md

 To create a normal user (non super user), you must login to the admin page and create it: <http://localhost:8000/admin/>

-##How to Update Requirements.txt
+### How to Update Requirements.txt

-###To see the packages that are installed
+To see the packages that are installed

     pip freeze

-To update requirements.txt that saves the packages that are used ina project
+To save the updated packages into Requirement.txt

     pip freeze>requirements.txt